sigasi/sigasi_insights/content/manual/rules/verilog_parameters.md

 <span class="goodcode">localparam p = 1;</span>
 </pre>

-## Local parameter cannot be overwritten
+## Local parameter cannot be overridden

-The Verilog standard does not allow that local parameters are overwritten (rule 70).
+The Verilog standard does not allow that local parameters are overridden (rule 70).

 <pre>
 module name(